-The location of the claims can be seen in Figure 4.3.
+The location of the claims can be seen in Figures 4.3 and 4.4.

-PC Gold owns 100% of the mining lease (99 year, expiring July 31st, 2067) for the Pickle Crow patented claims, subject to payment to the lessor (Teck Resources Limited) of an annual fee of \$1.00 (fully pre-paid to 2067).
+First Mining, through its subsidiary PC Gold, owns 100% of the mining lease (99 year, expiring July 31, 2067) for the Pickle Crow patented claims, subject to payment to the lessor (Teck Resources Limited) of an annual fee of \$1.00 (fully pre-paid to 2067).
 Registered ownership of mineral rights and surface rights for the Pickle Crow patented claims is held by Teck as 'fee simple, absolute', the highest level possible.
 For practical purposes, all of the property's value lies in the mining lease, which grants lessee PC Gold exclusive rights to explore and develop the property.
-PC Gold's leasehold interest in the patented claims is additionally subject to two Net Smelter Return (NSR) royalties, described below, totalling 1.25%.
-These royalties would be payable only upon commencement of commercial production.
-PC Gold has the option of purchasing these royalties.
+A number of the patented and unpatented claims that comprise the Pickle Crow property are subject to NSR royalties, as detailed in Section 4.5 below.

-PC Gold obtained its leasehold interest in the patented claims by entering into a property acquisition agreement dated December 21, 2007 with Premier Gold Mines Limited and Donald M. Ross (in trust) (the vendors), to acquire a 100% interest in the mining lease for the Pickle Crow property, which consisted of, at the time of acquisition, 98 patented mineral claims totalling 1,583 ha (3,911.6 ac) located in Connell and McCullagh Townships, Patricia Mining Division, near the town of Pickle Lake, Ontario, and hosting the past producing Pickle Crow gold mine, together with all surface infrastructure including a small mill, stockpiles, equipment and tailings.
+PC Gold obtained its leasehold interest in the Pickle Crow patented claims by entering into a property acquisition agreement dated December 21, 2007, with Premier Gold Mines Limited and Donald M. Ross (in trust) (the vendors), to acquire a 100% interest in the mining lease for the Pickle Crow property, which consisted of, at the time of acquisition, 98 patented mineral claims totalling 1,583 ha (3,911.6 ac) located in Connell and McCullagh Townships, Patricia Mining Division, near the town of Pickle Lake, Ontario, and hosting the past producing Pickle Crow gold mine, together with all surface infrastructure including a small mill, stockpiles, equipment and tailings.

 Under the terms of the agreement, PC Gold agreed to pay the vendors CDN\$13 million for the property, to be satisfied through staged cash payments totalling CDN\$3.5 million plus the issuance of CDN\$9.5 million worth of common shares of PC Gold at the issue price under a then planned initial public offering, which subsequently occurred as planned on May 13, 2008.